Our account of 2020

 - ARCHELON’s commitments for 2020 by the LifeEuroturtles project were carried out successfully.
 These included monitoring and protection of 750 nests north of the river Neda in Kyparissia bay and an upgrade of the greenhouse at the Rescue Center.

-- The study of the movements of male turtles began in the Amvrakikos Gulf with the installation of 3 satellite transmitters in October.
+- The study of the movements of male turtles began in the Amvrakikos Gulf with the installation of 3 satellite transmitters in October with funding from MAVA Foundation.

 - In 2020 we saw the publication of 7 new scientific papers which can be found on the website as well as of the annual reports on the conservation efforts in the National Marine Park of Zakynthos and in the Nature Protection Area in Kyparissia bay.